cfpb/design-system/docs/components/radio-buttons.md

   Never use radio buttons for optional questions.
 Once a radio button is selected from a list, it or another choice must remain selected and there is no undoing the selection unless you reload the form.

-  Consider using <a href="#large-target">radio buttons with large target areas</a>.
+  Consider using radio buttons with large target areas.
 If these won’t fit into your design and you need to use the default style shown below, make sure the target area is at least 45 x 45 px and includes the option text.
 content_guidelines: ""
 behavior: ""
 accessibility: There are some issues with Voiceover reading radio buttons.
 To